ch4zm/ch4zm.github.io/docs/teaching.md

 ## Ch4zm of Hellmouth Teaching Page

-Ch4zm of Hellmouth teaches at the Hellmouth Institute of Technology, where the motto is, **it's hard to be bright in Hellmouth!**
+Ch4zm of Hellmouth teaches at the Hellmouth Institute of Technolology, where the motto is, **it's hard to be bright in Hellmouth!**

 ## Fall 2020 Teaching Schedule